 Get back to dating

-Getting right back into the saddle may not be your first priority following a heart-wrenching breakup, but eventually, you will have to do it if you want to give yourself another chance at love.
+Getting back into the saddle may not be your first priority following a heart-wrenching breakup, but eventually, you will have to do it if you want to give yourself another chance at love.

 You don’t have to rush into a serious relationship right away.
 Test the waters before you take a deep dive.
 Start by meeting people casually to show yourself that a relationship IS possible in the future.